 Life sure gets good once Empower and Mobe show up, don’t it.
 Not so rosy prior to then, though.

 But it ain’t this good: “He has been coaching and providing cutting edge training for the home-based business industry since 2009 and was one of the fastest and youngest success stories in the history of direct sales, earning his first $10,000,000 by age 26.”
 Link.

 Shaqir was 26 years-old in 2014.
 There’s no ten million dollars listed on that balance sheet for 2014, or any other year, or accumulation of years.

 But what of the other companies Shaqir’s listed as a director/owner of?
 Maybe the missing money’s to be found there?

 They’re either dissolved, dormant, or as in the case of Solo Ads, struck off the register.

-What further muddies the waters is that MOBE apparently wasn’t above staging fake promo shots with its top earners, featuring fictitious cheque amounts.
+What muddies the waters still further is that MOBE allegedly staged fake promo shots with its top earners, featuring fictitious cheque amounts.
 Its top affiliates were doing good, but maybe not as good as some of the exaggerated earnings they were pictured with.
 The affiliates would’ve been happy to go along with it as marketing bullshit like that would enhance their reputation further, and could be put to use in promoting other programs.